-1K1.
+- 1K1.
 Helmets.
 At all times when participating in an event held under a USA Cycling event permit, including club rides, any rider on a bicycle or motorcycle shall wear a protective, securely fastened helmet that satisfies the standards specified in USA Cycling Policies.
 (See Policy I, Sections 1 and 2.) [disqualification for failure to wear or for removing such a helmet during a race and, in any case, a \$10 fine].

-"Participating in an event" means riding a bicycle in the vicinity of a race at any time between the beginning of registration and the last awarding of prizes, but does not apply to riding rollers or stationary trainers in order to warm up.
+"Participating in an event" means riding a bicycle in the vicinity of a race at any time between the beginning of registration and the last awarding of prizes, but does not apply to riding rollers or stationary trainers in order to warm up. - 1K2.

-1K2.
 Jerseys must be worn in all races and shall cover the shoulders.
 No additional equipment, whether worn over or under a rider's uniform, which has the effect of reducing wind resistance is permitted, except in the case of inclement weather, additional covering designed solely to protect against precipitation or cold may be worn.
-However, shoe covers are permitted in any conditions.

-1K3.
-Non-handlheld radios with only one earpiece may be worn or carried by the rider or bicycle only in road events.
+However, shoe covers are permitted in any conditions. - 1K3.
+Non-handheld radios with only one earpiece may be worn or carried by the rider or bicycle only in road events that include category 1 or 2 riders, except in age graded races.